alibaba/fluss/website/docs/maintenance/operations/upgrading.md

 Once this process is complete, the server upgrade will be finished.

-## Compatibility between Fluss Client and Fluss Server
+## Compatibility Matrix

-The compatibility between the Fluss client and the Fluss server is described in the following table:
+Client-server version compatibility in Fluss is summarized in the table below:

 |            | Server 0.6 | Server 0.7 | Limitations |